Yushchenko Plan: End of the plan

-In spite of early support for the Yushchenko Plan, however, it quickly lost steam.
-With Transnistria rebuking Moldovan efforts to bring the plan to reality as an "asymmetrical federation", the Moldovan government in late 2005 had signalled its unwillingness to continue negotiations.
+Despite early support, however, the plan quickly lost steam.
+With Transnistria rebuking Moldovan efforts to realize the plan, calling it an "asymmetrical federation," the Moldovan government in late 2005 had signaled unwillingness to continue negotiations.
 As a result, the United States and European Union were brought into negotiations as observers by Russia and Transnistria.
 This move, however, only brought further deadlock to negotiations as Moldova found itself on an equal position to Transnistria.

-The Yushchenko Plan was dealt a further blow with the finalisation of a border agreement between Moldova and Ukraine.
+The Yushchenko Plan was dealt a further blow when Moldova and Ukraine reached a border agreement.
 Transnistria and Russia both strongly condemned the agreement, further exacerbating the 2005–2006 Russia–Ukraine gas dispute and leading to a deterioration in relations.
-Matters were additionally worsened by the visit of Ukrainian Minister of Foreign Affairs Borys Tarasyuk to Moldova's capital Chișinău in June 2006, in which he called for the inclusion of Romania in the 5+2 negotiation format (a proposal previously rejected by both Russia and Ukraine) and accused Transnistria and Russia of using threats of an economic blockade to prevent further negotiations.
-In response to Tarasyuk's comments, anti-Ukrainian and anti-American protests broke out in Transnistria.
+Relations further worsened after the visit of Ukrainian Minister of Foreign Affairs Borys Tarasyuk to Moldova's capital Chișinău in June 2006, in which he called for the inclusion of Romania in the 5+2 negotiation format (a proposal previously rejected by both Russia and Ukraine) and accused Transnistria and Russia of using threats of an economic blockade to prevent further negotiations.
+In response, anti-Ukrainian and anti-American protests broke out in Transnistria.

-Despite the decline of the Yushchenko Plan, the United States continued to express its support for it in 2006, as well as for the replacement of exclusively-Russian forces in Transnistria with an international peacekeeping contingent including Russia.
-By 2007, however, the plan was effectively dead in the water, as negotiations remained at a standstill and the 5+2 format lost relevance.
+Despite the failure of the Yushchenko Plan, the United States continued to express support for it in 2006, and for the replacement of exclusively-Russian forces in Transnistria with an international peacekeeping contingent including Russia.
+By 2007, however, the plan was fully over, as negotiations remained at a standstill and the 5+2 format lost relevance.